(360) 709-4600 workforce@wtb.wa.gov

 Department of Veteran Affairs Apprenticeship

-DVA has hired a program navigator to to examine the potential for establishing an independent, yet parallel, LPN Registered Apprenticeship Program.
 The DVA program will be distinct from the Workforce Board, WABON, and LNI’s efforts with private employers but will draw from the experiences of that effort.
 DVA is also working to develop a new job classification for their facilities – a nursing technician.
-This classification is a key step in the transition to LPN and in ensuring wage growth for apprentices.
-DVA’s exploratory effort is strongly supported by the Workforce Board.
+This classification is a key component in the transition to an LPN and in ensuring wage growth for apprentices.
+DVA’s effort is strongly supported by the Workforce Board.

 Annual Report